link1905/system-design-101/content/docs/system-administration/system-deployment/deployment-strategies.md

 s1 -> s2 -> s3 -> s4
 ```

-Like **Blue/Green**, this strategy ensures a fluid transition between versions,
+Like **Blue/Green**,
-because it retains some instances (even the old version) to operate.
+this strategy ensures a fluid transition between versions because it always retains some instances to serve traffic.
-But **Rolling Update** is cheaper because the number of available instances is minimized.
+However, **Rolling Update** is generally cheaper than Blue/Green because the total number of concurrently available instances is minimized.

-There two problems of this approach:
+There are two primary problems with this approach:

-- If the new verion has problems,
+- **Rollback Complexity**: If the new version has problems,
-we can't roll back to the previous one immediately.
+rolling back to the previous version is not immediate.
+It typically involves another rolling update process to revert the changes.

-- The biggest problem is **inconsistency**.
+- **Inconsistency**: The most significant issue is potential **inconsistency**.
-During deployment, users accessing to different versions will experience inconsistently.
+During the deployment process,
+some users might be routed to instances running the old version,
+while others are routed to instances running the new version.
+This can lead to inconsistent user experiences if there are breaking changes or significant differences between versions.

 ## Canary

-**Canary** is like a combination of **Rolling Update** and **Blue/Green**.
+**Canary** deployment is somewhat like a combination of **Rolling Update** and **Blue/Green**, offering more fine-grained control over the deployment process.
-Instead of automatic deployment, we control how the deployment happens in depth.

-The new version is experimentally deployed to a small group of users,
+The new version is initially deployed experimentally to a small subset of users,
-this is called **Canary Group**.
+known as the **Canary Group**.

+For example,
+we route 10% of traffic to the canary group.

 ```d2
 direction: right